 Despite my best efforts, sometimes I end up with an overloaded bike.

-People with expensive bikes, kitted out with the latest and most expensive farkles, are usually too busy making money and don't have for big trips.
-Most people that I meed on the road ride whatever they get their hands on, possibly with some basic aftermaket parts.
+People with expensive bikes, kitted out with the latest and most expensive farkles, are usually too busy making money and don't have time for big trips.
+Most people that I meet on the road, ride whatever they get their hands on, possibly with some basic aftermarket parts.

 I fit squarely into the second group.
 I have never been in a situation when I wished I had a shinier part, more luggage or even more horsepower.
 But I have been in situations where I wished I had less luggage and lighter, smaller, even cheaper, bike.
 Bling factor may not be your best ally when dealing with a corrupt cop trying to extract as much money from you as possible and it's definitely a magnet for thieves.